Table of contents:

 What resources should I use to get started with Natural Language Processing (NLP)?

 If you're serious about learning NLP, I would recommend to study the fundamentals first by reading Speech and Language Processing, 2nd Edition by Jurafsky and Martin.
 The 3rd edition is in progress and some chapters are available as pdf.
 For learning about Deep Learning for NLP, take the Stanford online course and read Yoav Goldberg's primer.
+A great practical and code-first introduction to NLP is the fast.ai NLP course.

 What research topic should I work on?